React Lifecycle Methods: Mounting, Updating, Unmounting

 The three main phases are:

-1. Mounting: When an instance of a component is being created and inserted into the DOM.
+- Mounting: Component instance is created and inserted into the DOM.

-3. Unmounting: When a component is being removed from the DOM.
+- Unmounting: Component is removed from the DOM.

 // components/DataFetcher.jsx